DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 centralized IP addressing infrastructure, so there was interest in communicating with them using IPv6 link-local addresses.

+In 2004 and 2005, an effort was started to allow representing zone identifiers in URIs {{?URI-ZONE-EARLY=I-D.fenner-literal-zone}}.
+That proposal leveraged the "IPvFuture" feature of the URI specification (see {{Section 3.2.2 of RFC3986}}), and example of the syntax is "[v1.fe80::a+en1]".
+That document was never published but its format ended up being used by CUPS in 2005 ({{?CUPS=I-D.sweet-uri-zoneid}}).

-Over the course of 2012 and 2013, this led to the creation and publication of
+Over the course of 2012 and 2013, a revival of this effort led to the creation and publication of {{RFC6874}}, an update to the IETF URL specification that defines how to represent IP zone identifiers in URLs.
+This version used the IPv6address syntax in URIs, an example of it being "[fe80::a%25en1]".

-{{RFC6874}}, an update to the IETF URL specification that defines how to represent IP zone identifiers in URLs.
-The majority of Web browsers did not implement this change.
+The majority of Web browsers did not implement either of these changes.
 The main concern from browsers what that such a change would require modifying many different components of the browser, with the associated security risks and maintenance costs.
 Almost all browsers came to the conclusion that such a change was not worth the effort.
-Further examples of what made {{RFC6874}} complex to implement are listed in {{Section 2 of ?DRAFT-6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
+Further examples of what made {{RFC6874}}
+complex to implement are listed in {{Section 2 of ?DRAFT-6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
 After browsers decided not to implement it, the WHAT URL Living Standard was updated to mark the zone identifier as "intentionally omitted" (see {{URL-ZONE-TRACKER1}}).
 The WHATWG